Karthik-Official/IoT-Smart-Hybrid-Extension-Board/README.md

 ## Challenges Faced and Lessons Learned

 - The GPIO pins that I selected in ESP8266 are the only GPIO pins that an ESP8266 Module can be allow to be used to create this Smart Extension Board.
-- None other combination of GPIO Pins will work properly in ESP8266, because of some GPIOs are not recommended to use, and others have very specific functions.
+- None other combination of GPIO Pins will work properly in ESP8266, because of some GPIO Pins are not recommended to use, and others have very specific functions.
 - Even though I already read various PDF Manuals of the ESP8266.
 To find those right ESP8266 GPIO Pins, it literally took me Days.
 - So No matter how many Documentations we read, there will always be a thing that will make us confusing and irritating while doing the Real Project.
 - Therefore always `Keep Learning and be Enthusiastic` to break down those hard walls.